 About the Video

-In February 2021, the ESL Chorus and participants of The Complete Chorister recorded "We Shall Overcome", that most famous anthem of the American civil rights movement.
+In February 2021, the ESOL Chorus and participants of The Complete Chorister recorded "We Shall Overcome", that most famous anthem of the American civil rights movement.

 "For me, singing is a dream come true!
 Thank you!”